| Q

 Dear

-are too many cases with unsolvable problems (see posting Q 5924 below) for
+there are too many cases with unsolvable problems (see posting Q 5924

-me to advise anybody to use such material.
-Hone-finished marble would be
+below) for me to advise anybody to use such material.
+Hone-finished

-a much better choice.
-That said, you need to use white thin-set and leave
+marble would be a much better choice.
+That said, you need to use white

 Q